lucylai96/lucylai96.github.io/teaching.md

 Teaching is one of my greatest joys :-)

 ### currently
+#### [MAHPING Pedagogy Fellows Program]
+A collaboration between Harvard Medical School and Morehouse School of Medicine, the [MAHPING Pedagogy Fellows program](https://projects.iq.harvard.edu/mahping/pedagogy-fellows-program){:target="_blank"} trains graduate students and postdocs at HMS and MSM in theoretical and applied knowledge of evidence-based, inclusive teaching practices.
+With our team of 7, we are co-creating and co-teaching a nanocourse "From Bench to Bedside: Entraining Policy to Science" in Fall 2022 at both Harvard and Morehouse.

 #### [GENED 1125: Artificial and Natural Intelligence](https://gened1125.github.io/spring2022/){:target="_blank"}
 In Spring '22, I was the Head Teaching Fellow for [GENED 1125: Artificial and Natural Intelligence](https://gened1125.github.io/spring2022/){:target="_blank"} (website by yours truly!).
 In this role, I developed course materials (psets, section guides, midterm reviews, etc.---from scratch), gave occasional guest lectures, and managed a teaching team of 5 TFs for a course of ~100 students.
 In S'21 and S'22 I also taught a discussion section of 15-20 students.